COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 KNOW MORE: OPMAS Review: The “airline” VAT exemption in the European Union

 6. A commercial aircraft can only be VAT exempt (0%), if leased or owned: This is decided by the European Commission VAT Committee.
 A managed aircraft is considered used by the owner and will not qualify.
+A managed aircraft is considered used by the owner and not the international airline and the aircraft can therefore not be granted a VAT exemption.
+A management agreement is typically structured in such a way that the international airline do not have not full control over the aircraft, which is a must.

 KNOW MORE: Short Story: Preconditions: for the VAT handling